giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 ### Provider-specific details for KVM

-In a KVM-based cluster, each tenant cluster node consists of a Deployment and Pod in the control plane.
+In a KVM-based cluster, our [kvm-operator](https://github.com/giantswarm/kvm-operator) builds each tenant cluster node out of a Kubernetes Deployment and Pod in the control plane.
 In an upgrade, each of these deployments is updated after the according node has been drained, one after another, starting with the master node.
-This leads to removeal and reacreation of the Pods.
+This leads to removal and recreation of the Pods.

 ## How to prepare your workloads {#recommendations}

-The following recommendations should help you harden your workload deployments for a tpyical upgrade process.
+The following recommendations should help you harden your workload deployments for a typical upgrade process.
 Furthermore, they also make your workloads more resilient against unpredicted failures, high load, and resource pressure in your cluster.

 ### Scale up and distribute workloads